AmarK-007/PROG8186-WebTechnolgies-FinalTerm/README.md

 - Open your web browser and navigate to `http://localhost:3000`
 - Explore different functionalities such as adding to your cart, placing orders, and managing user accounts.

+## Topics covered as per Scheme for E-commerce Website Project final exam:
+1. Project Setup and Code Organization (10 Points) - Implemented
+2. Frontend Implementation (25 Points) - Implemented
+3. Backend Implementation (20 Points) - Implemented
+4. Database Design (15 Points) - Implemented
+5. Functionality (10 Points) - Implemented
+6. Presentation (20 Points) - Completed
+Bonus Points (up to 10 Points) - Implemented

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/shoecart`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some shoecartFeatures'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/shoecartFeatures`)
 5. Open a Pull Request

 ## License